H34H/Eldroow/README.md

-script that finds optimal way to guess woordle.nl (Avg of 3.42 guesses)
+script that finds optimal way to guess woordle.nl (Avg of 3.42 guesses).